Therapy Team & Mental Health Support

-The college counsellors will help you to explore and understand what is affecting you and support you to find ways forward, including different ways of thinking or responding to how you feel.
-Counselling may help you to resolve things or help you to find better ways of coping with whatever is affecting you.
+The college counsellors can help support you to explore and understand what is affecting you and to find ways forward, including different ways of thinking or responding to how you feel.
+Counselling may help to resolve things or help to find better ways of coping with whatever is affecting you.
 Sometimes the counsellors may wish to refer you for appropriate support elsewhere in College, or to your GP or other local services.

-The College counsellors are Rachel Cooper and Kara Smith.
+The College counsellors are Rachel Cooper & Sarah Lock.

-Both counsellors are qualified and accredited members of the British Association of Counsellors and Psychotherapists (BACP) with considerable counselling experience in schools, colleges, the NHS and other counselling services for young people.
+Rachel & Sarah are both registered members of the British Association of Counsellors and Psychotherapists (BACP) with considerable counselling experience in schools, colleges, and other counselling services for young people.

-Appointments are available Tuesday- Friday in term time only from 9.25am- 3.30pm
+Appointments are available Monday - Friday in term time only from 9.20am - 3.30pm.

-Please contact us directly, preferably by email, to arrange your first appointment:
+Please contact the therapy team directly by email to arrange your first appointment: email@example.com.

 Please consider who else can support you while you wait for a counselling appointment.
 This might be a friend or family member, a tutor or someone you trust in an outside interest group.
 It may be another local service, or your GP.